 Changing Data Types

 Two different types of data are text and number.
 Text data is any kind of information that isn’t numerical.
 For example, a person’s name or the title of a book.
-Numberic data will always be numerically based and may only have numbers in them, such as 3.1, 4.9, and so on.
+Numeric data will always be numbers based and may only have numbers in them, such as 3.1, 4.5, and so on.

-If you want to change the type of your data from one type to another, you will need to use the function Data→Data Type→Text or Number.
+If you want to change the type of your data from one type to another, you can change the data type as Data→Data Type→Text or Number.

 - Changing Data Types

-You can further refine your selection by selecting one or more options from each of these categories: Text; Numeric; Date & Time; Logical; and Object Linking & Embedding
+You can further refine your selection by selecting one or more options from each of these categories: Text; Numeric; Date & Time; Logical or even a custom formatting as you may like.

 Adding Columns and Rows